build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 4. **nmslib (Non-Metric Space Library)**: It’s an open-source tool that's good at searching through non-metric spaces (spaces where distance isn't measured in the usual way).
 It uses different algorithms like HNSW and SW-graph for searching.

-5. **SPTAG (Space Partition Tree And Graph) by Microsoft**: This library does something called distributed approximate nearest neighborhood search.
-It uses methods like kd-tree and balanced k-means tree for organizing and searching vectors.

 ## Vector databases